Prevention and Early Diagnosis Articles

 Are E-Cigarettes Safer Than Regular Cigarettes? – Don’t be fooled.
 E-cigarettes are addictive and contain cancer-causing chemicals.

-Lung cancer: who is at risk and can they be screened? – The most common causes of lung cancer are well known, and changes in behavior can reduce the risk, but many men and women without risk factors are diagnosed with lung cancer every year.
+Lung cancer: who is at risk and can they be screened? – Many men and women without risk factors are diagnosed with lung cancer every year.
 Read more about the latest research on lung cancer screening.

 Screening for lung cancer: do risks outweigh benefits? – Medicare and U.S. insurance companies will pay for lung cancer screening with low-dose CT scans (LDCT) for former heavy smokers.
 However, a careful review of the research indicates that this screening is unlikely to save the lives of Medicare patients.
 It may help save the lives of some patients ages 55-65, but may also harm some.

 Lung cancer is a women’s health issue – Lung cancer is the number one cause of cancer death among women in the United States.
 Learn more about how to prevent, detect, and treat lung cancer.